Archcord-Community/code-of-conduct/README.md

 ### 1.1 - Discrimination <a name="11---discrimination"></a>

-We do not tolerate any form of discrimination, including transphobia, homophobia, xenophobia, racism, and other similar behaviors.
+We do not tolerate any form of discrimination based on a person's gender, sexuality, race, religion, ethnicity, nationality, language, age, body size, and other aspects of their identity.
 Our community is inclusive, and any discriminatory actions may result in moderation action.

 **Punishment Escalation:**
 - **First Offense (Mild):** You will receive a private ticket explaining the issue and guidance for improvement.